zylo-X/ultimate-hangman-challenge/README.md

 ## 🛠️ Installation

 ### System Requirements

-- Python 3.6+
+- Python 3.10+
-- 50MB free disk space
+- 40MB free disk space
 - Terminal with color support

+#### There is Ready standalone exe for windows 10/11

 ### Dependencies